 Speed and quality though is where X1 Carbon shines.
 People are reporting unpacking X1 and assembling it then immediately printing a low 20 min benchy that comes out near perfect without any calibration.
 My Ender 3 Pro takes over an hour and a half to print a benchy just for reference, and surely needed some calibration after putting together.

 I watched a lot of Youtube videos which apparently Bambu Lab sent out a metric ton of them as a media blitz with no strings attached to evaluate.
 Ballsy move for sure but looks like it payed off because everyone is raving about it and only minor complaint was about software stuff they were working on fixing.
 A lot of the software issues seems to be fixed now.
 Seems like a lot of the reviewers put in pre-orders for them after trying the X1 which is a good sign.
 I also joined a few Facebook groups and discords to see how people were liking them and saw lots of great things being said and printed.
 Everyone seems to agree this printer is a game changer for this industry price point and will force other larger companies forward in their tech offerings.

-Now this printer did just release.
+This printer did just release not too long ago.
 It started as a Kickstarter that was more for marketing purposes than fundraising.
-Again this company marketing department is pushing them hard and I think its because they know what they have.
-Everything looked good so I submitted a pre-order for a X1 Carbon /w AMS.
+Again this companies marketing department is pushing them hard and I think its because they know what they have.
+Everything looked good after all my research so I submitted a pre-order for a X1 Carbon /w AMS.
 We will see how long it takes to fulfill the order.
 Seems like it will be a month or so based on what I am seeing in the official discord channel.
 I will obviously make another post once it arrives.